 Though I do not like the term "core" I am using it because it is now the term commonly used to refer to the muscles of the trunk.
 Most of the fitness industry simply has the wrong understanding of core training, the function of the abdominal muscles, and how to train them optimally.
 The "core" muscles must be trained to be elastic, supportive, dynamic, and responsive; NOT rigid or held.
 The relationship of the spine to the "core" muscles is the key to moving dynamically and I teach all of my clients how to work toward optimizing that relationship.

-Personal training sessions can be done at your home, at a park, or at my main Gym:
+Personal training sessions can be done at your home or a park.

 Assessment and initial session (at least 90 minutes) $90

 8 Sessions (at least 45 minutes) $600 ($75 per session)

 Rates listed are for locations in Alpharetta, Johns Creek, Duluth, Roswell, Peachtree Corners, Dunwoody, Sandy Springs, and Buckhead.
 Please call to discuss rates for locations outside of these areas.